arnavgupta00/TODO-APP-MONGO/README.md

 # TODO-APP-MONGO

+requirements -

+install node (for npm)
+install mongoDB

 Commands-

 > cd to this location

-requirements -

-install node (for npm)

 run-

->Install & Run mongodb server in your system
+>Install & Run mongoDB server in your system

 > npm i